wilbooorn/prepwork/README.md

 ## Tutoring

-For a faster response, 1-on-1 tutoring is available.
-We have to charge for the service because we tutor other students, but we'd like to make it available to you as well.
+1-on-1 tutoring is available if you need it.
+Because we don't have the bandwidth to help everyone 1-on-1 during the prep work, we do have to charge for the service.

+Tutoring is not required to pass the prep work and we don't expect most students to sign up for it.
+Some students have found it helpful in the past and we want to give you the option.

-You can sign up [here](https://aa-tutoring.youcanbook.me/index.jsp).
+You can sign up [here](www.appacademy.io/students/tutoring?utm_source=main_course_prep_work).

 ## Slack